Jet Jungle: Presentation

 The show was broadcast every weekday late in the afternoon on South Africa's radio service, Springbok Radio from 1972 continuing until the station's close, with the last episode broadcast on December 30, 1985.
-It was also broadcast on Radio Rhodesia in Rhodesia (the present day Zimbabwe).
+It was also broadcast on Radio Rhodesia in Rhodesia, the present day Zimbabwe.
 It is not known how many of the episodes were actually recorded, or how many of them were rebroadcast, since so little of the Springbok Radio archive exists.
 There appear to be parts of scripts, sound bytes and several mixed episode recordings from different storylines available, and a number of archivists have attempted to preserve the work.

 Sponsorship

-The enormously successful show, sponsored by Black Cat Peanut Butter and Jungle Oats was used to promote these South African products.
-Jet Jungle attributed his enormous powers of persuasion to the use of special ingredients, and his mastery of time, caused as a result of exposure to the Star Master, a mysterious entity.
+The successful show was used to promote South African products Black Cat Peanut Butter and Jungle Oats, both owned by Tiger Brands.
+Jet Jungle attributed his powers of persuasion to the use of special ingredients, and his mastery of time, caused as a result of exposure to the Star Master, a mysterious entity.
 They appeared in several episodes similar in vein to the Project Farstar episodes.